How to Ride the Topeka Metro Fixed Route

 - Alert the operator if you need to use the ramp to board the bus, or if you need the bus kneeled.
 Any passenger can use the ramp for safe boarding and alighting.

-- Take a seat after entering and remain seated at all times.
+- Take your seat promptly after entering and remain seated at all times.
+The operator will not move the bus until all passengers are seated and secured.

 - If you utilize a wheelchair or scooter, the operator is required to secure it prior to moving the bus.